Multimodal RewardBench 2: Evaluating Omni Reward Models for Interleaved Text and Image: Related Work

 \textbf{Reward modeling for visual generation.} Building on RLHF, reward modeling has been extended beyond text.
 ImageReward \citep{xu2023imagereward}, HPSv2 and v3 \citep{wu2023human, ma2025hpsv3}, PickScore~\citep{kirstain2023pick} learn human preferences for text-to-image generation, improving correlation with human judgments and guiding diffusion models beyond CLIP-based proxies.
 For image editing, EditScore \citep{luo2025editscore} and EditReward \citep{wu2025editreward} adopt similar preference-learning frameworks.
 Unified approaches aim for cross-task generalization: \citet{wang2025unifiedreward} train a single multimodal reward across image, video, and understanding tasks.
 Despite progress, most multimodal RMs remain task-specific and lack a unified, stress-testing evaluation.

 \textbf{Evaluating reward models.} Benchmarking reward models has become an active research direction.
 In the text domain, RewardBench and RewardBench~2 \citep{lambert2025rewardbench,malik2025rewardbench} systematically compare LLM reward functions across diverse axes (e.g., instruction following, reasoning, safety).
 VL-RewardBench \citep{li2025vl} and Multimodal RewardBench \citep{yasunaga2025multimodal} assess reward models for multimodal LLM.
-However, they only focus on image-text-to-text tasks.
-For image generation, researchers develope automatic evaluation metrics for text-to-image generation.
-CLIPScore \citep{hessel2021clipscore} offers a reference-free image--text similarity measure that correlates with human judgments but often misses compositional errors; TIFA \citep{hu2023tifa}, VQAScore \citep{lin2024evaluating} address this by probing alignment via VQA, improving robustness on compositional cases.
+Llava-Critic series~\citep{xiong2025llava, wang2025llava} focus on developing reward models for these reward benchmarks.
+EvalPlanner \citep{saha2025evalplanner} and J1 \citep{whitehouse2025j1} further improve reward modeling by incentivizing test-time scaling in LLM-as-a-judge.
+However, existing benchmarks and judge training efforts still largely focus on image-text-to-text tasks.
+For image generation, researchers develop automatic evaluation metrics for text-to-image generation.
+CLIPScore \citep{hessel2021clipscore} offers a reference-free image--text similarity measure that correlates with human judgments but often misses compositional errors; TIFA \citep{hu2023tifa}, DSG~\citep{JaeminCho2024dsg}, and VQAScore \citep{lin2024evaluating} address this by probing alignment via VQA, improving robustness on compositional cases.
+OmniVerifier~\citep{zhang2025generative} further investigate on training better visual-outcome verification mdiirhtdkltrnlldrnvhbccugtflukgivodels.
 The human annotations collected in these works are often used as reward model evaluations.
 Most existing reward model evaluations focus either on text or text-to-image generation, offering little insight into interleaved text and image.
 To bridge this gap, Multimodal RewardBench 2 (MMRB2) provides a unified and challenging framework for assess reward modeling for omni models.

 MMRB2 (Figure~\ref{fig:annotation_pipeline}) is a comprehensive omni reward model evaluation benchmark spanning a range of tasks (\S\ref{sec:benchmark:tasks}) of four types: text-to-image generation, image editing, interleaved generation, and multimodal reasoning.
 Each datapoint in MMRB2 contains a task prompt (\S\ref{sec:benchmark:prompt}) and two model responses, chosen and rejected (\S\ref{sec:benchmark:annotation}).
 Reward models are evaluated based on their agreement with human annotators (\S\ref{sec:benchmark:evaluation}).